Ray helps D’backs avoid sweep, beat Brewers 5-2

 Christian Yelich had two hits and his 25th stolen base.
 The reigning NL MVP stepped to the plate with two on in the bottom of the ninth but grounded out for the final out.

+“We had, what, four at-bats with the tying run at the plate?”
+Brewers manager Craig Counsell said.
+“We did a good job battling back and scoring some runs and having some innings where something good was one hit away from happening.
+We just couldn’t finish it.”

-Archie Bradley picked up the save for the Diamondbacks.
-It was his seventh in 10 chances.
+Archie Bradley picked his seventh save in 10 chances.

 Milwaukee star Yasmani Grandal went hitless on his bobblehead day.